What You Need to Know About the Ebola Virus

-With the media frenzy surrounding the devastating Ebola outbreak in West Africa and the infection of two Americans, it’s no wonder there has been a sense of panic and fear surrounding this fatal disease.
+With the media frenzy surrounding the devastating Ebola outbreak in West Africa and the confirmed cases in the United States, it’s no wonder there has been a sense of panic and fear surrounding this fatal disease.
 We wanted to learn the basics so we connected with two of our infectious disease physicians, Dr. Sandy Kemmerly and Dr. Katherine Baumgarten, to find out what they had to say about Ebola.

 1. What is Ebola?